 And the motivation to practice meditation and mindfulness and spirituality and enlightenment, where did that come from?
 Not from my ego.
 It comes from the universe as a gift.
 It comes from a collective gift of reality.
 All those spiritual teachers who kept the practice going no matter what, because of them, I can practice.
 Because of others, I can practice.
 Because of the trees giving oxygen, I can practice.
 Because of the sun shining its light, I can practice and be alive.

 And so, it was a realization in that moment just for a few minutes of just pure bliss and trust.
 Because before that, there is always this little edge of worry.
 Am I doing it right?
 Am I doing enough?
 How long is it going to take before I get enlightened?
 All of that kind of stuff.
 But at least in those few minutes of practice, all of that just melted away, because I realize that everything is a gift.

 So my practice is just simply to sit in it and to allow it to flow through me and manifest.
 And it doesn't mean I don't do anything.
 Even what I do, it stems from that place of deep knowing that I am always embraced, that I am always supported, and my enlightenment is guaranteed.
 Nothing is going to be able to stop that.
 Nothing is able to stop the wisdom and the compassion that flows to me from so many beings and so many Buddhas and bodhisattvas.

-In the Christian tradition, there is a verse in a letter to Paul: Nothing can separate me from the love of God.
+In the Christian tradition, there is a verse in one of the letters of Paul: Nothing can separate me from the love of God.
 Not persecution, famine, government powers, spiritual entities.
 None of that, no circumstances can separate us from the real reality of wisdom, compassion, and spiritual power that is within and around all of us.